Comparison between SI and CI engine

 Abbreviations used SI : Spark Ignition, CI: Compression Ignition

 Many people generally find it difficult to differentiate between SI and CI engines.
-To solve this problem we came with can exhaustive comparison between SI and CI engine.
-This comparison has been drawn in a table to make it easy to understand.
+To solve this problem we came with an exhaustive comparison between SI and CI engine.
+This comparison has been drawn in the form of a table to make it easy to understand.